-Quotes shall be sent via email to the below listed address by 4:00 PM ET on Thursday, 3 June 2021.
-Please submit a quotation in accordance with the attached statement of work.
+Quotations shall be sent via email to the below listed address by 4:00 PM ET on Wednesday, 30 June 2021.
+Please submit a technical quotation describing your approach and project management in accordance with the attached statement of work.
+Use the attached quote sheet for a price quotation broken down into the line items listed.